crancurello/ElasticBeanstalk_HOL/README.md

 This is a hands on lab intended to be done using your own AWS console

-ElasticBeanstalk sample app can be downloaded: https://github.com/awslabs/eb-node-express-sample/releases/download/v1.1/eb-node-express-sample-v1.1.zip
+ElasticBeanstalk sample app can be downloaded at: https://github.com/awslabs/eb-node-express-sample/releases/download/v1.1/eb-node-express-sample-v1.1.zip